 The resulting voltage surges from system faults can be in the tens of thousands of volts and amperes.
 At these excessive levels, unprotected electronics and electrical equipment are at risk of serious damage.

-If your business or home is on the receiving end of one of these powerful surge events - it's going to be a very long and expensive day - especially when the damage could have been prevented or at the very least mitigated.
+If your facility, business or home is on the receiving end of one of these powerful surge events, things will become very expensive, very quickly.
+However, these damaging events can be prevented or at the very least mitigated.

 Don't take chances with external transients.
 It only takes one hit.
 Take preventative measures.